llihwerd/telling-stories/README.md

 * Add visual party/inventory HUD with images of pokemon/items that persists throughout game.
 * Add more possible endings and a longer overall story.
 * Add fun pokemon themed cursor.
+* Find better color combinations for text and container background that still meet accessibility standards.
+* Improve format and styling of readme.